 Another no-brainer.
 Tag every possible description you can with the songs that you upload.
 If you upload DJ mixes, be sure to tag them with the names of popular producers and record labels of the tracks they include.
 Always tag the genre of music as well.
 The more tags, the better.
 Tagging will instantly enhance your search ranking and visibility on Soundcloud.
 The majority of my listeners discovered my page through nothing more than a simple search to find songs that happened to be included in the mixes I uploaded.

 We all know how inter-connected social media is nowadays.
 If you have a Facebook account or a blog, Soundcloud has several basic free widgets you can use on both.
-One of the widgts is basically a miniturized MP3 player with a tracklist beneath it, and the other is a dropbox which is useful if you are interested in having other people send their tracks to you.
-Although installing a Soundcloud player on facebook is pretty standard fare, keep in mind that you can customize the player for your blog or website.
+One of the widgets is basically a miniaturized MP3 player with a tracklist beneath it, and the other is a dropbox which is useful if you are interested in having other people send their tracks to you.
+Although installing a Soundcloud player on Facebook is pretty standard fare, keep in mind that you can customize the player for your blog or website.
 Try incorporating a color scheme that matches the interface of your site.
 By helping it blend in as opposed to it being intruding can help generate listeners.
 And worry not, the player will not automatically start playing when visiting the site.
 Soundcloud knows better than that!

 I am working on writing up a batch of additional tips for using Soundcloud which I will be sharing with you over the upcoming weeks.
-I have been talking with a local producer who has almost 2000 followers, as well as a developer who is working on developing an Android version of the app using the open source code.
-I’m hoping to get a chance to interview them and gain some potential insignt in how these true power users harness Soundcloud.
+I have been talking with a local producer who has almost 2000 followers, as well as a developer who is working on developing an Android version of the app using open source code.
+I’m hoping to get a chance to interview them and gain some potential insight into how these true power users harness Soundcloud.
 Until then, have fun, and I hope these tips help get you on the right track!